Best IT Workflow Automation Tools for Operations Teams February 2026

 Best Overall Workflow Automation Tool: Ravenna

-Ravenna is an AI-native workflow automation solution built for IT operations teams working in Slack.
-The system runs entirely inside Slack, so requests happen where work already flows without requiring employees to switch to a separate portal.
+Ravenna is an AI-native workflow automation platform built for IT operations teams working in Slack.
+The platform runs entirely inside Slack, automating end-to-end workflows where work already happens, without forcing employees to switch to a separate portal.

-Within Slack, the Request Agent interprets natural-language requests, asks clarifying questions, and routes tickets to the right team without manual triage.
-Using a visual workflow builder, IT teams can build flows that trigger actions through a drag-and-drop interface.
+Within Slack, AI agents interpret natural-language requests, ask clarifying questions, and determine whether to provide information from the knowledge base or execute actionable workflows without manual triage.
+Using a no-code visual workflow builder, IT teams can build workflows and deploy templates that trigger actions through a drag-and-drop interface.
 These flows handle everything from simple ticket routing to complex approval chains like Okta access provisioning.
-Ravenna also converts resolved Slack conversations into searchable knowledge articles, building your self-service library without extra documentation work.
+Ravenna can surface resolved conversations as searchable knowledge, reducing the need for separate documentation workflows.

 ServiceNow